Scope of application

 ● Through non-simultaneous exchange of asynchronous communications between the Parties and the appointed Mediator, in compliance with the rules on the processing of personal data and confidentiality.

-3. The Head of the Body, after consulting the designated Mediator, may in any case decide to start and/or continue, as an alternative to carrying out ADR procedures entirely electronically and in a simplified form, through a non-simultaneous exchange of communications between the Parties and the appointed Conciliator, using remote communication tools, in compliance with the rules on the processing of personal data and confidentiality, the holding of meetings in person, to facilitate the participation of the Parties and make the procedure quicker and more efficient; it will also be possible, at the discretion of the designated Mediator, to hold meetings in mixed mode, in which one Party is physically present on site and the other is connected remotely via electronic communication tools in compliance with the legislation in force - in the meantime - on electronic Mediation.
+3. The Head of the Organization, after consulting with the designated Mediator, may, however, decide to initiate and/or continue in-person meetings, as an alternative to conducting ADR procedures entirely online and in a simplified manner, through a non-simultaneous exchange of communications between the Parties and the appointed Conciliator, using remote communication tools, in compliance with the rules on the processing of personal data and confidentiality.
+It will also be possible, at the discretion of the designated Mediator, to hold mixed-method meetings, in which one Party is physically present on-site and the other is connected remotely via remote communication tools, in compliance with the currently applicable legislation on remote mediation.

 4. The procedure will begin within 30 (thirty) days of the adhesion of the defendant Party unless otherwise agreed between the Parties or justified organizational needs of the Service.

-5. The Parties participate in the procedure personally, or, in the case of legal persons, through their legal representative.
-The Parties may be represented by specially delegated persons, through their own representatives equipped with all the necessary negotiating powers.
+5. The Parties participate in the procedure in person or, in the case of legal entities, through their legal representative.
+The Parties may be represented by specially delegated individuals, through their own representatives with all necessary negotiating powers.

-6. The Parties have the right – but not the obligation – to be assisted by Lawyers, representatives of consumer or trade associations or other trusted persons.
+6. The Parties have the right – but not the obligation – to seek assistance from lawyers, representatives of consumer or trade associations, or other trusted persons.

 7. In any case, it is necessary for each Party to communicate to the Secretariat, with sufficient notice, who will participate in the ADR procedure or parts of it, as well as, if assisted by Lawyers, the complete personal details of the Lawyers representing them.

-8. The procedure, in the event of the Invited Party's adhesion, will have a maximum duration of 90 days from the receipt of the request to start; this term, if necessary, may be extended, only once, by a further 90 days; the Parties must be informed of this extension and of the new deadline for the conclusion of the procedure (art.
-141-quater, paragraph 3, letter e).
-After 30 days from the start of the procedure, the Mediator, unless he deems further discussions with the Parties appropriate for the purpose of reaching a conciliatory solution to the dispute, may draw up a brief report in which he notes exclusively the subject of the dispute and that the same has been subjected to an attempt at conciliation with a negative outcome, following the unsuccessful exchange of communications with the parties.
+8. If the Invited Party accepts the procedure, it will last a maximum of 90 days from receipt of the request to initiate it; this deadline may be extended, if necessary, for a single additional 90 days; the Parties must be informed of this extension and of the new deadline for completing the procedure (Article 141-quater, paragraph 3, letter e).
+After 30 days from the initiation of the procedure, the Mediator, unless he deems further discussions with the Parties appropriate for the purpose of reaching a conciliatory solution to the dispute, may draw up a summary report noting only the subject matter of the dispute and that the dispute has been subjected to a failed conciliation attempt, following an unsuccessful exchange of communications with the parties.

-9. The Mediator conducts the meeting without procedural formalities and may hear the Parties jointly and separately, by any technologically available means.
+9. The Mediator conducts the meeting without procedural formalities and may hear the Parties jointly and separately, using any technologically available means.

-10. In special cases, upon joint request of the Parties, the Secretariat may propose a Technical Consultant in Mediation (CTM), following the indications provided by the Mediator, provided that all the Parties who request it undertake to bear, in equal measure, the related costs, without creating, in any case, any obligation towards the Conciliation Body Concordia et Ius srl, nor towards the Mediator, in favour and towards the Consultant eventually appointed by the Parties.
+10. In special cases, upon joint request of the Parties, the Secretariat may propose a Technical Mediation Consultant (CTM), following the instructions provided by the Mediator, provided that all the Parties requesting it undertake to equally bear the related costs, without creating, under any circumstances, any obligation towards the Conciliation Body Concordia et Ius srl, nor the Mediator, in favor of and towards the Consultant eventually appointed by the Parties.

-11. The Conciliation Body Concordia et Ius srl has expert Mediators in Consumer matters in charge of resolving disputes who possess adequate and specific training requirements, in accordance with the provisions of the individual competent authorities (art.
-141-bis, paragraph 4, letter a), and respects the obligations of transparency, impartiality and fairness towards the parties to the proceedings and consumers in general, informing the Parties, through annual reports, about the methods of the procedure, the types of disputes, the rules governing the presentation of complaints, the criteria guiding the adoption of decisions, etc. (art.
-141 bis).
+11. The Conciliation Body Concordia et Ius srl has expert consumer mediators responsible for resolving disputes who possess adequate and specific training, in accordance with the provisions of the individual competent authorities (Article 141-bis, paragraph 4, letter a), and complies with the obligations of transparency, impartiality, and fairness towards the parties to the proceedings and consumers in general, informing the Parties, through annual reports, about the procedural methods, the types of disputes, the rules governing the submission of complaints, the criteria guiding the adoption of decisions, etc. (Article 141-bis).

-13. The use of an ADR procedure does not affect the possibility for the Consumer and the Professional to appeal to the Judicial Authority.
-In particular, regardless of the outcome of the ADR procedure, pursuant to art.
-141 paragraph 5 of Legislative Decree no. 06 of 06.09.2006, the Consumer retains the fundamental right to appeal to the competent Judicial Authority (this is in fact an inalienable and fundamental right established and recognized unequivocally by the European Convention on Human Rights)
+13. Recourse to an ADR procedure does not affect the Consumer's or Professional's right to appeal to the competent judicial authority.
+Specifically, regardless of the outcome of the ADR procedure, pursuant to Article 141, paragraph 5 of Legislative Decree No. 6 of September 6, 2006, the Consumer retains the fundamental right to appeal to the competent judicial authority (this is, in fact, an inalienable and fundamental right established and unequivocally recognized by the European Convention on Human Rights).

 Art.
 6 - Conclusion of the procedure